Egbert-Azure/SDLTRS-Wrapper/README.md

 - `SRC_DIR` — where the emulator source is cloned (a **separate** folder; the emulator's source never goes into this repo)
 - `INSTALL_DIR` — where the built binary lands (point your launcher here)

+Alongside the binary the script writes `sdltrs-version.txt` (the tag, commit hash, and date of the source it built).
+The launcher reads this to show the installed sdltrs version next to its path.
+It also prints the version when it runs, and the commit hash lets you crosscheck against GitLab's master to confirm you're current.

 > The script builds **sdltrs the emulator**, which is separate from this
 > launcher.
 Only the script lives in this repo; the cloned source stays